cboard-org/cboard-io/_18n/en/help/help.md.md

 ### How do I make a folder?

  The folders are the blue tiles, as opposed to the yellow ones.
 Unlock the screen on the right hand side, and press the plus symbol.
 You will then be given the option to create a new tile.
-In order to make it a folder, press the folder button below 'Button
+In order to make it a folder, press the folder button below 'Button'.
+You can then create folders and add tiles within the folder you create.

 ### How do I create an empty board?